MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/accountproperty.md

 If the *Name* element is set to *MSCLKIDAutoTaggingEnabled*, then the value can be set to either *True* or *False*.
 If the value is *True*, then the MSCLKID auto tagging feature is enabled.
 You might want to enable auto-tagging of MSCLKID for tracking leads via offline conversion goals.
 If auto-tagging of MSCLKID is enabled, the MSCLKID is automatically appended to the landing page URL when a customer clicks on your ad.
 For example, *www.contoso.com/?msclkid={msclkid}*.
 The click ID is unique for each ad click and multiple clicks on the same ad from the same user will result in multiple click IDs.

 > [!IMPORTANT]
 > Every time you create a new [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) via either the Bing Ads web application or Campaign Management API, the *MSCLKIDAutoTaggingEnabled* value of the corresponding [AccountProperty](../campaign-management-service/accountproperty.md) is set to *True* automatically.
+If the Scope of the [OfflineConversionGoal](../campaign-management-service/offlineconversiongoal.md) is set to *Customer* level, then the [AccountProperty](../campaign-management-service/accountproperty.md) for all accounts under the Customer will be set.
 For more information, see [Tracking offline conversions](https://help.bingads.microsoft.com/#apex/3/en/help:app54554/1/en-US/#ext:ConversionTracking_Load).

 #### <a name="trackingurltemplate"></a>TrackingUrlTemplate